 The other kind of vitamin B12, methylcobalamin, is a bioavailable form of supplemental B12, which means it is all ready to be used by our bodies.
 Methylcobalamin is considered by many to be a better source of supplemental B12 because it is the pure form that our body needs to use literally right away without having to be converted; it naturally circulates in our blood plasma as methylcobalamin.
 We also found out that it is best to ingest it sublingually, because in this form the methylcobalamin is absorbed into the bloodstream directly via the oral mucosa, so it completely bypasses the digestive system.
 You just pop the lozenge under your tongue and let it dissolve.

 We find that 1000 mcg a day is enough for us, though we have tried the 5000 mcg presentation, and they also have them in 500 mcg and 2500 mcg.
 The lozenges are a good size (smaller than a dime, but around 5 millimeters thick).
 The 1000 mcg presentation is lemon flavor, but we find them not to be lemony at all, but mostly mildly sweet and generally pleasant.
+You can find all the links to Amazon when you click the different presentations.

 If you take 1 per day this bottle will last you 100 days.
 We like them because they are also vegan, gluten free and nut free, among other things.